multi-service-fabric/fabric-controller/doc/fabric_controller_user_guide_for_startup_stop.md

 $
 ~~~

-\* “foo” explains either why FC can’t startup correctly or what the
+\* "foo" explains either why FC can't startup correctly or what the
 status of FC is.
 When FC cannot startup correctly, it would be likely that either the
 Config setting or network setting is not correctly configured.